assist-project/dtls-fuzzer/README.md

 These mutations focus primarily on fragmentation.

 A lot of the code was taken/adapted from TLS-StateVulnFinder, which was built on Joeri's StateLearner tool.
-These tools implement learning using TLS-Attacker.
+These tools implement learning for TLS attacks. dtls-fuzzer does it for DTLS stacks though it can technically work on TLS stacks as well.
+What all these tools have in common is that they use TLS-Attacker to generate/parse valid (D)TLS messages.
+TLS-Attacker is a frameworking for testing TLS implementations which was extended with DTLS support.

 # Installing
-Run the prepare script which will deploy local .jars it depends on to your local repository, then install the tool itself.
+Run the prepare script which will deploy the local .jars dtls-fuzzer depends to your local maven repository, then install the tool itself.
 Thus on a POSIX system would be:

     > bash prepare.sh